jaekyu-sim/Open-Pose-Only-Heatmap-Vectormap/README.md

 #### In my project, there are many python files.

 #### 1. For_parsing_mat_to_json.ipynb
 #### this ipynb file makes .mat file to json file.
-When you download 'mpii_human_pose_dataset', there are annotation data and its format is .mat.
+When you download 'mpii_human_pose_dataset', there are annotation data.
+And the annotation data's format is .mat.
 So you convert this file format to json.

 #### 2. Image_resize.ipynb
 #### this ipynb file makes image files to regular size(regular width x regular height).
 The reason why I make image files size regulary is for saving time.
 By making image file size regular, training time could be reduced.
 Because there are no time to resize image during training.